VegFest/vegfest.org/_posts/research2016/2016-11-05-Methodology.md

 *Q4.6.1: Do you think this is the most effective way to keep in touch?
 Why or why not?*

-Here, the values for the column “Q4.6.1” would be coded  for the above themes, as well as themes that highlight the subject’s subjective reflections on the use of a particular method of communication.
-In this example, these themes would be “challenges and pitfalls” and “feedback, reflections and lessons”.
+Here, the values for the column "Q4.6.1" would be coded  for the above themes, as well as themes that highlight the subject’s subjective reflections on the use of a particular method of communication.
+In this example, these themes would be "challenges and pitfalls" and "feedback, reflections and lessons".

 Later, when we pass through each interview word by word, a more precise code will be added to the individual response, as opposed to all responses grouped in a single theme, to best reflect the significance of the data.
 For example, a response received from Darcy was: